 Address: Corner of Wufu 3rd Rd. and Zhongshan 1st Rd., Qianjin Dist., Kaohsiung City.

 You might also like: The best Instagram-worthy spots in Taichung

 If you want to experience Taiwan’s own little slice of paradise, the sandy white beaches and turquoise waters of Kenting are a must.
 The small seaside town is the perfect escape from Taiwan’s bustling cities.
-Here you can relax at the beach, get your adrenaline fix from an array of adventure sports and feast on amazing local treats.
+There are loads to do in Kenting, from relaxing at the beach to adventure activities such as snorkeling and diving.
 If you do visit Kenting, don’t forget to catch one of the best sunsets in Taiwan at Maobitou Park!
 Look here for other things to do in Kenting.